19 June 2011

 "Huh?"
 The inebriated Weasil asked, his body swaying in the chair, his eyes red, his mouth slackly hanging open -- wasn't pretty.

 "Huh?
 Wot?"
 Weasil said as I started laughing.
-I couldn't help it, it was the look on Weasil's face he was being bested but he wasn't sure if he was, but thought so.
-For me, two Scottish dudes, drunk and arguing was a rarity so I was tuned in.
+I couldn't help it, it was the look on Weasil's face, he was being bested, but he wasn't sure if he was, but he thought so.
+For me, two Scottish dudes, drunk and arguing, was a rarity, so I was tuned in.

 "I doon't wanna faight wi' ya Weasil, but yer nevah iver shoolda goot morried."
-Rabby shook his head then took a slug of the rum.
-"Ya wanna knaw the definition of a bachelor?"
-Rabby asked not waiting for an answer, "A man who missed the opportunity tae mak sum ooman missserable."
+Rabby shook his head, then took a slug of the rum.
+"Ya wanna knaw the definition o' a bachelor?"
+Rabby asked, not waiting for an answer, "A man who missed the opportunity tae mak sum ooman missserable."

 "Nah ha, thatz the definition of a morried man being made miserable by a ooman!"
 Weasil countered, finger in the air to make his point.
 "Luv iz blind BUT morriage iz a real eye opener!"